The Jason-1 Project (1996)

 received from the TOPEX/Poseidon and Jason-1 satellites and correcting

 the bias.
-The project is funded by NASA and headed by Dr. David
+The project was funded by NASA and headed by Dr. David

 Arnold, who, as a Ph.D. student at MIT, investigated the EM bias